 The choice between a NoSQL database vs. a SQL database

 This is really a choice that should be driven by how you are planning to use the data.

-How to manage the DB
+How to manage the database

-The primary disadvantages of this is that:
+The primary disadvantages of this choice are:

-- You must operate within the offered versions and state of the server
+- You must operate within the offered versions and state of the server.

-- You cannot make use of admin controlled functions such as Log Shipping or customized disk configurations
+- You cannot make use of admin-controlled functions, such as Log Shipping or customized disk configurations.

 - You must trust the service that AWS offers.